Last updated: January 13, 2025

 So does it work?
 Ancestry’s science team reports that for 90% of its customers, it will work greater than 95% of the time.
 That’s pretty amazing.
 And those other 10%?
 Well, you know who you are (maybe).
 You are those who have significant endogamy (the practice of marrying within the same culture or location for several generations) in your family tree.

 On this page you will see the same results with two views.
 First, you will see a side-by-side view of your ethnicity results with the new parent split on the left, and the full you on the right.
+I’ve assigned a side as my Paternal side and the other side as my Maternal side, but when you first view this feature, you’ll see them labeled Parent 1 and Parent 2.
+You can update this at any time by clicking Edit parent labels.
 Remember that Parent 1 could be your mom or your dad.

 Underneath this view you will find a detailed view.
 This is just the same information broken down by percentage.